 The purpose of this competition is to provide a common benchmark to demonstrate scientific progress in the application of robotics to Urban Search and Rescue.
 The rules of this competition are loosely inspired by the rules of the RoboCup Rescue Robot League and of the Agent Competition of the RoboCup Rescue Simulation League.
 As in the Rescue Robot League, a devastated area has to be explored for victims by a team of robots controlled by an operator.
 Compared to the Rescue Robot League, the focus is on exploring larger areas with multiple robots rather than the mobility of individual robots.
 As in the Agent Competition, the disaster situation is not known before a competition run.
-The main difference between the two simulation competitions is our focus on a realistic sensory and actuation in addition to planning.
-The Virtual Robot Competition of this year continues to follow the outcomes of The Future of Robot Rescue Simulation Workshop that has set a new milestone and designed settings which are planned to be used inside the competition for some years.
+The main difference between the two simulation competitions is our focus on realistic sensory and actuation in addition to planning.
+The Virtual Robot Competition of this year continues to follow the outcomes of The Future of Robot Rescue Simulation Workshop1 that has set a new milestone and design settings that are planned to be used inside the competition for some years.
 This version of the rules reflects these settings.
+This year, the educational challenge will be started, this challenge is an entry competition for the step uppers from RoboCup Junior to Major competition.